-- Cultivate a broader awareness of sustainability through responsible waste management and gardening practices.
+- Cultivate environmental stewardship and a broader awareness of sustainability through responsible waste management and gardening practices.

-During our first growing season, we were lucky enough to work with 860 children, 11 schools, and 300 volunteers.
-In our second year, our numbers doubled: In 2012 we educated 1,800 student farmers from 30 schools and 600+ volunteers — and our produce went to 2 downtown school cafeterias.
+In addition to teaching thousands of children about food and farming, thousands of pounds of our produce goes to 2 public school cafeterias and 2 downtown food pantries.
 In a world where obesity and other diet-related illnesses run rampant and many children cannot identify common vegetables in their whole, natural state, there is a growing and pressing need for garden education.
 Battery Urban Farm fills this need, serving a crucial role as a vital, educational, public green space for our burgeoning downtown residential community and urban children across all of New York City.

 - “Students really enjoyed watching plants grow from seed to fruit.
 Many had not known how common foods like tomatoes, peppers and string beans grow.” – Teacher, Millennium HS